 The College continues to work towards the reductions of its impacts as well as increasing the quality of its campus experience for its students and employees.
 Gettysburg College, as a sustainable campus, must address all three pillars of sustainability, the environmental, the economic, and the social.
 Environmentally, the College works to reduce and eliminate its ecological footprint; economically, it must make purchases and investments within its budgetary constraints; and socially, the Gettysburg College community must increase its awareness regarding local and global educational, emotional, and physical needs.

 Specific campus sustainability efforts have been in place for decades.
 The campus’ highly successful recycling program has been in place since the 1980s, and in 2002 Gettysburg College decided to purchase wind-derived energy.
-The institution itself has pledged its dedication through its inclusion of sustainability in the College’s Strategic Directions Plan, which was constructed between 2005 and 2007 to define and guide the College’s future growth.
-This plan has led to several sustainable initiatives on campus, such as the LEED Gold Certified Jaeger Center and the near equal student-to-tree ratio on campus.
+There are several sustainable initiatives on campus, such as the LEED Gold Certified Jaeger Center and the near equal student-to-tree ratio on campus.
 Administrators, faculty, and staff are also involved in campus through the work of the Sustainability Committee, which has implemented campus initiatives such as automatic double-sided printing and the paperless pay system.